 In this section, we report some empirical evaluations of our model, which we call EpiMap.
-We compared two variants of EpiMap: one which models each local area separately from the rest (hence no metapopulation model nor spatial component of GP), and one the full model.
+We compared two variants of EpiMap: one which models each local area separately from the rest (hence no metapopulation model nor spatial component of GP), and the other the full model.
 For the full model we have found that the inferences are sensitive to the length scale of the spatial GP, and so we compared the full model with varying spatial length scales and with no spatial GP component.
+To account for uncertainty in the serial interval and incubation period distributions, we ran EpiEstim with 10 instantiations of these distributions with parameters drawn iid from the posterior distributions reported in Bi et al. (2020), and averaged the posterior predictive distributions over these.
+This procedure can be interpreted as nested Monte Carlo for a cut distribution where we specified the prior for these parameters but disallow the model from updating the prior to a posterior (Plummer, 2015).
 We also compared against EpiEstim (Cori et al., 2013) and EpiNow2 (Abbott et al., 2020).
 We compared these methods on simulated data and on predicting future case counts in British local authorities.
-We also report estimates of $R_t$ at regional and national levels.
+We also report estimates of R_t at regional and national levels.